EldariaDevelopment/Obsidian-Notes/IMF Advanced Index/Attention.md

 ### Subsets of Attention

 - **Focus** — The ability to maintain focus is of crucial importance in any aspect of modern living.
-Without focus, life drifts from stimuli to stimuli, with very little consistent [[Direction]].
+Without focus, life drifts from stimuli to stimuli, with very little consistent [[remote-github/IMF Advanced Index/Direction]].
 - **Residual Attention** — Your attention isn't just about what you are thinking about right now; it's moreso composed of everything that's entered your mind over past 72 hours.
     - Similar Keywords: Attentional Residue, Echo, Resonating, Ripples, Shadows, Reflections, Glimmers, Whispers, Deja Vu, Attention Robbers, Attentional Switching, Distraction Radiation, Distraction Amnesia, Continuity of Thought